Day-by-Day Recovery After Fraxel Dual: Realistic Healing Expectations

 Immediate Care (First 24-48 Hours)

-Hydrating your skin is key—apply a bland moisturizer like Cetaphil or CeraVe, or use a thin layer of petrolatum to keep your skin moist and prevent excessive dryness or flaking.
-Lastly, avoid makeup for the first 48 hours and skip hot baths, saunas, or intense workouts to prevent overheating your skin.
+• Hydrating your skin is key.
+Apply a bland or gentle moisturizer like Cetaphil or CeraVe, or use a thin layer of petrolatum to keep your skin moist and prevent excessive dryness or flaking.

 Days 3-7 (Peeling Phase)